+There are no major hospitals or 24-hour emergency medical facilities located within West Seattle.
 We have been told that during an emergency, King County will provide information regarding medical assistance to us at the West Seattle Emergency Communication Hubs.
-They also have the capability of establishing Alternative Care Facilities (ACFs), which are emergency Health Care Centers,
+They also have the capability of establishing Alternative Care Facilities (ACFs), which are essentially emergency Health Care Centers.

 View Hospitals near West Seattle in a larger map